 (KUTV) In the past, MRIs have been considered dangerous for people with cardiac devices such as pacemakers and defibrillators.
-However, a new study shows MRIs can be done safely in patients with these devices.
+However, a new study shows MRIs can be done safely in some patients with these devices.
 This is good news for patients like Annette Fierro who was getting ready to have hip surgery.

 “I really needed the MRI.
 They needed to take measurements and it needed to be very specific for this surgery,” says Annette.

 However, she was worried whether or not she would be able to get the MRI because she also has a pacemaker.

 “MRI is a wonderful modality for imaging soft tissue, exquisite detail.
 We love it, but in the past it’s been contraindicated in patients with these devices,” says Dr. Jeffrey L. Anderson, Distinguished Research Physician at Intermountain Medical Center Heart Institute.